bbatsov/batsov.com/_posts/2021-11-03-a-note-about-recruiters.md

 That rule is basic and intuitive, and yet almost no one seems to follow it.

+### Respect the Experience of People

+If someone has 20 years of experience as a programmer, and is currently in an architect role, it probably doesn't make much sense to offer them an entry-level role on your team.
+If they have been building front-end frameworks for the past 5 years, probably they won't be super excited about an opportunity to work on static landing pages for the marketing department of your blockchain-powered startup.

+Similarly - I've been offered numerous engineer roles (I see you know Ruby and Rails), while serving as a technical executive.
+Everything's possible (you might have an amazing team, product, etc), but some things are not very likely.
+More often than not recruiters were just looking for some specific keywords and spammed every candidate that their search returned.

+I'll repeat rule number 2 - take the time to actually research someone.
+Quantity is no replacement for quality.

 ### Don't Assume Too Much

 Half the recruiters approach me with vague messages about "very competitive salaries" and